eflanili7881/AdobeRepackerAndInstallerScript/README.md

     - Currently not unpackable assets are:
       - CS4
         - AdobeAfterEffects9All
-          - On Master Collection and probably on other suites, this package fails and gives permission error about AdobeAfterEffects9ProtectedAll directory inside of unpacked After Effects assets and throws error 1310 (Error writing to file: C:\Program Files (x86)\Common Files\Adobe\Installers\b2d6abde968e6f277ddbfd501383e02\payloads\AdobeAfterEffects9All\program files\Adobe\Adobe After Effects CS4\Support Files\(PCI)\Setup\payloads\AdobeAfterEffects9ProtectedAll\AdobeAfterEffects9ProtectedAll.proxy.xml.
+          - On Master Collection, Production Premium and probably on other suites, this package fails and gives permission error about AdobeAfterEffects9ProtectedAll directory inside of unpacked After Effects assets and throws error 1310 (Error writing to file: C:\Program Files (x86)\Common Files\Adobe\Installers\b2d6abde968e6f277ddbfd501383e02\payloads\AdobeAfterEffects9All\program files\Adobe\Adobe After Effects CS4\Support Files\(PCI)\Setup\payloads\AdobeAfterEffects9ProtectedAll\AdobeAfterEffects9ProtectedAll.proxy.xml.
 Verify that you have access to that directory.) and error 1603 on logs.
         - AdobeAfterEffects9FCAll
           - Unpacked version prevents installation phase to be completed and it throws error 1603 on log (Fatal error occured during installation).
         - AdobeAfterEffects9ProtectedAll